-- Shell Corner Local Centre Regeneration Plan the needs analysis which is the first stage of the Regeneration Plan has taken place.
+- Shell Corner Local Centre Regeneration plan the needs analysis which is the first stage of the Regeneration Plan has taken place.
 This involved consultation with local businesses, community group's organisations and stakeholders and focused on understanding key issues and aspirations.
-The second stage consultation took place in January 2008 with a final plan due to be completed by July 2008.
-In addition, Dudley MBC has undertaken a traffic survey to look at improving traffic flows in the area and designs of a proposed scheme are expected in May 2008. - Cradley / Windmill Hill Local Centre Regeneration Plan this plan was approved as Development Control Guidance by the Council's Cabinet in February 2008. - Lye District Centre Action Plan Dudley MBC are in pre-application discussions with a retail developer interested in developing the site identified in the Lye District Centre Action Plan as a retail led scheme.
+The second stage consultation is due to take place in January 2008 with a final plan by July 2008 In addition?? - Dudley MBC has under taken a traffic survey to look at improving traffic flows in the area and designs of a proposed scheme are expected in February 2008. - Cradley / Windmill Hill Local Centre Regeneration Plan this plan will be taken to the Council's Cabinet meeting in February 2008 with a review to approve it as Development Control Guidance. - Lye District Centre Action Plan Dudley MBC are in pre-application discussions with a retail developer interested in developing the site identified in the Lye District Centre Action Plan as a retail led scheme.
 The planning application for the retail led scheme is expected by April 2008.
-Discussions have also taken place with the Primary Care Trust who is keen to develop the site identified for community facilities in the plan as a LIFT project. - Pensnett Local Centre Regeneration Plan the first stage consultation, identifying issues and opportunities for the local centre, has been undertaken and the second stage consultation on alternative regeneration options took place in January 2008.
+Discussions have also taken place with the Primary Care Trust who is keen to develop the site identified for Community facilities in the Plan as a LIFT project. - Pensnett Local Centre Regeneration Plan the first stage consultation, identifying issues and opportunities for the local centre, has been undertaken and the second stage consultation on alternative regeneration options is due to take place in January 2008.
 The final plan is expected in May 2008.

-Objective 4d - Develop the Visitor Economy through enhancing the Borough's tourism potential and promoting the Borough as a high quality visitor destination second to the Sustrans Connect2 project.
-Funding opportunities continue to be explored to realise the Strata vision.
+Develop the Visitor Economy through enhancing the Borough's tourism potential and promoting the Borough as a high quality visitor destination